korerima/Blockchain-Based-Event-Ticketing/README.md

-# Digital-Event-Ticketing
+# A Hybrid Blockchain-Based Event Ticketing System
-Digital Event Ticketing: A hybrid Blockchain based platform for secure ticket purchases, event management, and venue promotion.
+A hybrid Blockchain-based platform for digital secure ticket purchases, event management, and venue promotion.
 Solidity backend, React frontend

-# Digital Event Ticketing
+# A Hybrid Blockchain-Based Event Ticketing System

-Digital Event Ticketing is a hybrid blockchain-based digital ticketing system designed to streamline the process of ticket purchasing, event management, and venue promotion.
-Built on Solidity smart contracts for the backend and React for the frontend, Digital Event Ticketing ensures security, transparency, and efficiency in the event ecosystem.
+This hybrid blockchain-based digital ticketing system is designed to streamline ticket purchasing, event management, and venue promotion.
+This Event Ticketing system is built on Solidity smart contracts for the backend and React for the frontend, ensuring security, transparency, and efficiency in the event ecosystem.

 ## Features

 - **Blockchain Security**: Utilizes Solidity smart contracts on the Ethereum blockchain for secure and immutable transactions.
-- **Hybrid Decentralized Ticketing**: Empowers customers to purchase tickets directly from event organizers without intermediaries while the payment prosess remains using bank or credit cards.
+- **Hybrid Decentralized Ticketing**: Empowers customers to purchase tickets directly from event organizers without intermediaries while the payment process remains using bank or credit cards.
 - **Venue Promotion**: Provides venues with a platform to showcase their spaces and attract event organizers.
 - **Event Creation and Management**: Enables event organizers to effortlessly create, manage, and promote events.
 - **User-Friendly Interface**: Offers a sleek and intuitive user interface built with React for seamless ticket purchasing and event browsing.